fedapay/woocommerce-gateway-fedapay/readme.txt

 == Description ==

-Accept Visa, MasterCard, MTN Mobile Money directly on your store with the FedaPay payment gateway for WooCommerce.
+Accept Visa, MasterCard, Mobile Money directly on your store with the FedaPay payment gateway for WooCommerce.

 = Take Credit card and Mobile Money payments easily and directly on your store =